We are always looking for new members of all playing abilities and would be happy to welcome you into BandTogether, assuming:

 What is the age range?

 The group ranges in age from 20 to 65 and beyond.
 Every age should feel pretty comfortable and find at least one other band member he or she would consider an age peer.
-Also, the men to women ratio is roughly 60/40 at any given time.

 When and where does the band rehearse?